zesterer/squidos/README.md

 ## Why does SquidOS exist?

-SquidOS is a personal project, and adventure into the unknown.
-It has no particular uses and isn't really designed to do anything in particular (which is convenient, since it does next to nothing).
+SquidOS is a personal project, an adventure into the unknown.
+It has no specific uses and isn't really designed to do anything in particular (which is convenient, since it does next to nothing).

 ## Why.
 WHY?